tymyrddin/red-recon/source/docs/cloud/s3-urls.md

     s3-REGION.amazonaws.com

-And there are some oddities to know.
+And there are some oddities useful to know.

 Two endpoints that do not follow the above pattern are those of the `us-east-1` region.
 For that region endpoints are synonyms and both point to the same place: